Rick and Morty: Other media and products

-Possible feature film
+Feature film

-Show creator Justin Roiland said in 2019 that he would love to make an R-rated Rick and Morty feature film.
-In June 2021, producer Scott Marder confirmed that the creators and crew hope to eventually produce a feature film, with Roiland stating that it is more a question of "when", rather than "if".
-In 2022, American filmmaker Zack Snyder expressed interest in directing a Rick and Morty science fiction movie.
+Roiland stated in 2019 that he would love to have made an R-rated Rick and Morty feature film.
+In June 2021, producer Scott Marder confirmed that the creators and crew hoped to eventually produce a film, with Roiland stating that it is more a question of "when", rather than "if".
+In 2022, filmmaker Zack Snyder expressed an interest in directing a film based on the series.
+On May 19, 2026, Harmon confirmed in an interview that a Rick and Morty film is in active development, and is set to be helmed by veteran series director Jacob Hair.

 Spin-off series

-On May 20, 2021, Adult Swim announced a short spin-off series centred on the Vindicators team (Supernova, Vance Maxiumus, Alan Rails, Crocubot and Noob Noob) previously seen on the episode, "Vindicators 3: The Return of Worldender" to be in development, alongside spin-offs from other Adult Swim shows like Aqua Teen Hunger Force, Robot Chicken, and Your Pretty Face Is Going to Hell.
-The 10-episode series, Vindicators 2 was released in July 2022.
+On May 20, 2021, Adult Swim announced a short spin-off series centered on the Vindicators team (Supernova, Vance Maxiumus, Alan Rails, Crocubot, and Noob Noob), previously seen on the episode "Vindicators 3: The Return of Worldender", to be in development, alongside spin-offs from other Adult Swim shows like Aqua Teen Hunger Force, Robot Chicken, and Your Pretty Face Is Going to Hell.
+The 10-episode series, Vindicators 2, was released in July 2022.

 On May 18, 2022, Adult Swim announced there would be a full spin-off series based on the anime shorts, Rick and Morty: The Anime, directed by Takashi Sano.

-On July 25, 2025, a spin-off series focusing on President Curtis was announced at San Diego Comic-Con.
+On July 25, 2025, a spin-off series, President Curtis, was announced at San Diego Comic-Con.
+The series premiered July 26th, 2026.